 I recently attended a Halloween cocktail master class at one of London’s premier cocktail bars, 69 Colebrooke Row.
-The watering hole is owned by Tony Conigliaro, who founded Drink Factory, an experimental research lab for cocktail and drink development.
 One of the most fascinating drinks we made was the Nosferatini, a gin martini made with a red food coloring-dyed iron supplement.
 Not only do a couple drops of the red liquid in a clear martini look like blood, but the iron actually tastes like blood, giving you a slightly unnerving sensation.
 The drink is aptly named for the 1922 German Expressionist horror film, Nosferatu.

 I’m a sucker for Pisco drinks, and this lime and lemon juice concoction has the delicious addition of Angostura bitters, which pairs perfectly with the Peruvian brandy.
 According to Mexican folklore, La Llorona was a beautiful yet unstable woman who drowned her children to be with a man who wanted nothing to do with her.
 In her afterlife, she wandered through the water, wailing in search of her children.
 That’s certainly spooky enough for me.